darktable-org/dtorg/content/about/faq.md

 In rare cases that might break other software accessing the camera though!
 If you experience this, you can roll back, and remove the WinUSB driver following [this description](https://github.com/pbatard/libwdi/wiki/FAQ#Help_Zadig_replaced_the_driver_for_the_wrong_device_How_do_I_restore_it) – but then your camera won't work with darktable.

 ### <a name="faq-external-deps"></a>So, darktable uses gphoto2 for tethering.
 Are there any more third party projects influencing what works in darktable and what's not?<a href="#faq-external-deps" class="anchor" title="Link to this FAQ entry">¶</a>
-Yes, there are two libraries we heavily rely on and which we point to quite often when people complain about darkable lacking something:
+Yes, there are two libraries we heavily rely on:

 * **exiv2** is used for reading metadata from image files.
 If something isn't shown correctly in the [image information](https://docs.darktable.org/usermanual/stable/en/module-reference/utility-modules/shared/image-information/) panel on the left side then please check with the command line tool `exiv2` and report any problems upstream on [their bug tracker](https://github.com/Exiv2/exiv2/issues)&nbsp;– there isn't much we can do to fix those things ourselves.
 * **lensfun** is used for lens correction.
 If the [lens correction](https://docs.darktable.org/usermanual/stable/en/module-reference/processing-modules/lens-correction/) module isn't showing your camera or lens, or a wrong one, then please report that to [those folks](https://github.com/lensfun/lensfun).